Skip to content

 - Where are you located?

 We are at 339R Summer St. a few blocks from the center of Davis Square.
 The R stands for rear – we are located in a large garage structure directly behind 339.
-Look for a small sign in the driveway and follow it down to our building, which has a larger sign above the garage.
+Look for a small sign in the driveway and follow it down to our building, it should be lit up!
 After entering the garage, you’ll see our shop space immediately to the left of the entrance.